Complex oscillations in the delayed Fitzhugh-Nagumo equation: Oscillatory dynamics of the delayed FitzHugh-Nagumo equation

 With these expressions of the eigenvalues, we can now solve the dispersion relationship and find the parameters for which Hopf bifurcations occur.
 Taking the real part, we find that the delay can take the two following values:

 with $\zeta=\zeta_1$ or $\zeta=\zeta_2$ and $k\in \mathbb{Z}$.
-In order to determine the sign in front of the above expression, we consider the relationship of imaginary parts, and find that only $\tau_-$ matches.
+The imaginary part of the dispersion relationship provides an additional equation that is only satisfied when $\tau=\tau_-$.
 This leads to the formulae~\eqref{eq:taustar} where the $k$ have been fixed to ensure positivity of the curves.
-It remains to show that these two families of curves actually form together a unique smooth curve in the parameter plane $(a,\tau)$ that tends to infinity.
-This is what we observe in Figure~\ref{fig:snaking}, and can be shown their expansions match at the turning points $a\in \{1,\sqrt{1+2J}\}$.
+It remains to show that these two families of curves actually form together a unique smooth curve in the parameter plane $(a,\tau)$ that tends to infinity as visible in Figure~\ref{fig:snaking}.
+We demonstrate this fact by showing that the expansion of the different branches of the curve match at second order at the turning points $a\in \{1,\sqrt{1+2J}\}$.
 At $a=1$, we have:

 with $K_1^k=2/\sqrt{J}-2Jk\pi/\sqrt{\eps}$.
 This implies that the union of $\tau_1^{k+1}$ and $\tau_2^{k}$, seen as a function of $\tau$, is the graph of a map at least twice continuously differentiable at $\tau=\frac{2(k+1)\pi}{\sqrt{\eps}}$.
 Similarly, at $a^{*}=\sqrt{1+2J}$ we have: